Checkmarx/ast-vscode-extension/README.md

 ### Key Features

 - **Remediation Advice**
   - Receive actionable results with remediation recommendations.
-Easily navigate from the results to the vulnerable code within the editor, allowing you to begin remediation immediately.
+Easily navigate from the results to the vulnerable code within the editor, allowing you to begin remediation immediately .
   - Access one-click Auto Remediation options for open-source risks.
   - Utilize the AI Security Champion feature for code remediation suggestions.
 - **Pre-commit Scans**